Hello dear friends!

 18. Make a fresh cup of tea or coffee

 A steaming cup of fragrant herbal tea is such a nice pick-me-up any time of the day or evening.
-Or if coffee is more your jam, put down the stale stuff and brew a fresh cup.
+Or if you haven’t given up coffee yet, put down the stale stuff and brew a fresh cup.

 19. Go to bed an hour earlier